-A charge may still be applicable at the property dependent on whether there are any other occupants, and if so whether they are also students.
+Council tax may still be payable at the property depending on whether any other occupants, and if they are also students.

 Severe Mental Impairment exemption

-- a 100% council tax exemption where someone is suffering from a severe mental impairment, lives alone and is liable for council tax
+- a 100% council tax exemption if you have a severe mental impairment and live alone

-- a 50% council tax disregard if they live with one qualifying carer
+- a 50% council tax disregard if you live with 1 qualifying carer

-- a 25% disregard if they live with one other person over the age of 18
+- a 25% council tax disregard if you live with 1 other person who's over 18 years old